gonicus/gofaxip/README.md

 In rare cases we noticed problems with certain remote stations that could not successfully negotiate with some T.38 Gateways we tested.
 In the case we observed, the remote tried to use T.4 1-D compression with ECM enabled.
 After disabling T.38 the fax was successfully received.

 To work around this rare sort of problem and improve compatiblity, GOfax.IP can identify failed transmissions and dynamically disable T.38 for the affected remote station and have FreeSWITCH use SpanDSP's pure software fax implementation.
 The station is identified by caller id and saved in FreeSWITCH's `mod_db`.
-To enable this feature, set `softmodemfallback = false` in `gofax.conf`.
+To enable this feature, set `softmodemfallback = true` in `gofax.conf`.

 Note that this will only affect all subsequent calls from/to the remote station, assuming that the remote station will retry a failed fax.
 Entries in the fallback list are persistant and will not be expired by GOfax.IP.
-It is possible however to manually expire entries.
+It is possible however to manually expire entries from mod_db.
 The used `<realm>/<key>/<value>` is `fallback/<callerid>/<unix_timestamp>`, with unix_timestamp being the time when the entry was added.
-See https://wiki.freeswitch.org/wiki/Mod_db for details.
+See https://wiki.freeswitch.org/wiki/Mod_db for details on mod_db.

+A transmission is regarded as failed and added to the fallback database if SpanDSP reports the transmission as not successful and one of the following conditions apply:

+* Negotiation has happened multiple times
+* Negotiation was successful but transmitted pages contain bad rows